MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/get-shipping-labels.md

 ### CHIDs object

 This object represents the CHID (computer hardware ID) which needs to be targeted by the shipping label.
-Refer [using CHIDs](./using-chids.md) for more details.
+Refer to [using CHIDs](./using-chids.md) for more details.

 ```json
 {